Greek Life

 Participation in fraternity recruitment allows students to meet other Auburn University students, learn about our fraternities, and begin friendships that will last beyond their college experience.
 To get the most out of fraternity life, it is highly encouraged to join freshman year, but many men join as upperclassmen.

-Summer/Fall 2024 Fraternity Recruitment Schedule:
+Spring 2025 Fraternity Recruitment Schedule:

-August 30: New Member Education Begins
+January 27: New Member Education Begins

-Inquiries about Fraternity Recruitment should be directed to the IFC Vice President for Recruitment, at IFCRec@auburn.edu.
+Inquiries about Fraternity Recruitment should be directed to the IFC Vice President for Recruitment at IFCRec@auburn.edu.

 Recruitment Frequently Asked Questions